Hypothyroidism vs. Hyperthyroidism: Do You Know the Difference?

 The thyroid gland (located on the lower front part of the neck) is a hormone-producing gland that helps in numerous bodily functions from regulating the body’s metabolism to controlling energy levels and body temperature.
 Therefore, the hormones produced by the thyroid have a major influence in all cells, body tissue, and organs of the body.

-Unfortunately, thyroid health is a very complex topic as thyroid conditions are commonly misdiagnosed because many symptoms mimic those of other diseases and conditions.
+Unfortunately, thyroid health is very complex as thyroid conditions are commonly misdiagnosed and oftentimes, symptoms tend to mimic those of other diseases and conditions.

 According to the American Thyroid Association, approximately 20 million Americans live with thyroid disease and almost 60 percent are unaware they have a thyroid condition.